Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

    replaced, but put into project folder instead.
 It's up to you what version you'd prefer.
 In particular, check GPG and Midnight Commander settings.

-5. Depending on your workflow, you may need to update all repositories again after previous steps.
+6. Depending on your workflow, you may need to update all repositories again after previous steps.
 For example, you may replace bootstrapped copy of `.mrconfig` with your own, stored in the private repo.
 In this case, you'd manually edit/replace bootstrapped copy at step 2 for `mr` to checkout all your private repos, one of which could contain your own copy of `.mrconfig`.
-   So, at step 4 you'd resolve repository conflicts and choose to use yours copy of `.mrconfig`.
+   So, at step 5 you'd resolve repository conflicts and choose to use yours copy of `.mrconfig`.
 After that, you may want to issue command to update you repositories again.
 This a bit complicated at first glance, but allows to keep diverged version of `.mrconfig` under private version control.

         mr update

-6. Re-login.
+7. Re-login (use `Alt+Shift+E` to exit i3wm).

-7. Execute `~/.postinst/postinst`.
+8. Execute `~/.postinst/postinst torify`.
 It will guide you through other semi-automated installation steps.
 Such as:

    - updating vim's spell files;
    - updating vim-go's binary dependencies;